Xavier vs. Kennesaw State: Odds, spread, over/under - NCAA Tournament First Round

 Xavier vs. Kennesaw State Betting Trends

-- Xavier has put together an 18-14-0 ATS record so far this year.
+- Xavier has put together an 18-14-0 record against the spread this season.

-- Musketeers games have hit the over 20 out of 32 times this season.
+- A total of 20 out of the Musketeers' 32 games this season have hit the over.

 Xavier Futures Odds